Cymbaline

 "Cymbaline" is a Pink Floyd song from the album Soundtrack from the Film More.

 Lyrics

 Its lyrics vividly tell the tale of a "nightmare", which was the title of the song when it was first introduced in Floyd's The Man and The Journey Tour shows.
-The lyrics include a reference to the character Doctor Strange, who was popular at the time due to the psychedelic nature of his adventures.
+The lyrics include a reference to the character Doctor Strange, who was popular at the time due to the psychedelic nature of his adventures and who had appeared on the cover of their previous album A Saucerful of Secrets.

 Recording

 The recording of "Cymbaline" on the album is different from the one in the film (the latter version is heard on a record player in a bedroom).
 The vocals are a different take, though both versions are sung by David Gilmour.
 The lyrics are also different in one place, changing the line, "will the tightrope reach the end, will the final couplet rhyme," to, "standing by with a book in his hand, and it's P.C.
 49."

 The song features a sparse arrangement of nylon-string guitar, bass, piano, drums, bongos, and Farfisa organ entering when Gilmour does a scat solo.

 The Pink Floyd website credits the woodwind parts (tin whistle or flute) to Nick Mason's wife, Lindy Mason.

 Pink Floyd played "Cymbaline" from early 1969 until their last show of 1971, and it was the longest-surviving More piece in the band's live shows.
 It was dropped from their act along with "Fat Old Sun" and "Embryo" when they began performing Eclipse: A Piece for Assorted Lunatics, an early version of The Dark Side of the Moon.